A Woodpecker field is just like a field in any template or form.

 "Rich text" fields allow for multi-line, rich text formatting.
-This means that you can specify fonts, colors, bullets, numbers, and much more!
+This means that you can specify text fonts, colors, alignment, and more.

 Use this field type whenever you have data that needs to to have a specific format.

-"Date" fields allows you to specify a date using a date-picker.
-Woodpecker formats the date you select according to a specified date format.
+"Date" fields allows you to choose a date using a date-picker.
+Woodpecker formats the date you selected for the date field during template creation.

-If specify a default value for a date field (for example "today"), each time you open your document the date will automatically be set to today.
+If specify a default value for a date field (for example "today"), each time you open your document the date will automatically be set to that day.

-"Number" fields only allow inputting numbers.
+Number fields only validate the data being entered is numeric.
 Use this field type to restrict the information that can be entered to only numerical characters, usually for things like currency amounts, term lengths, or ages.

-Use this field type whenever you have a finite set of options for a field.
-For example: a list of statuses, list of addresses, or list of people's names.
+Use this field type when: you have a finite set of options for values for a field.
+For example: options for office locations, number of children, or list of people's names.

 "Conditional" fields allow you to specify a list of conditions that dictate the value for the field.
 These conditions take into account the values of other fields within your document and can be really helpful when dealing with varying words, phrases, or clauses.

+You can also set up conditional inputs.
 For example, you may have a "Spouse name" conditional field that depends on a "Marital status" field.
-If "Marital status" is "Married", then the "Spouse name" field would become active.
+If "Marital status" is "Married", only then the "Spouse name" field would become active.

 “Formula” fields allow you to specify dynamic calculations that depend on the values of other fields within your document.
 “Formula” fields support almost any Excel operation and can be chained together.

-Each Woodpecker field has several attributes that you can specify:
+Field attributes.
+Each Woodpecker field has several attributes that you can specify.